 Harry Potter Owl

 This one is my own design.
 You can download a copy of the instructions and a template below.
-If you like what you see, please join the Tree Huggin’ Tribe.
+If you like what you see, please join my mailing list.
 You’ll receive exclusive nature craft tutorials (created by yours truly) that can’t be found anywhere else.
-You’ll also be signed up to receive my monthly newsletter, full of fun nature facts, updates on recent blog posts, and tons of ways to get your kiddos outside.
+You’ll also be signed up to receive my quarterly newsletter, full of fun nature facts, updates on recent blog posts, and tons of ways to get your kiddos outside.
 Don’t worry, I promise not to spam you constantly; that drives me nuts too.

 I hope you enjoy these owl craft projects.
 Kuddos to the awesome crafters that designed and shared them with the rest of us!